chriskrycho/v5.chriskrycho.com/site/journal/2023/jj init.md

 I never use `git reflog` so much as when doing interactive rebases!
 Once I got the hang of this, it basically obviates most of the need for Git’s interactive rebase mode, especially when combined with Jujutsu’s support for “first-class conflicts”.
 There *is* still an escape hatch for mistakes, though: `jj op log` shows all the operations you have performed on the repo—and frankly, is much more useful and powerful than `git reflog`, because it logs *all* the operations.

+### Split

 This also leads to another significant difference with Git: around breaking up your current set of changes on disk.
 As I noted above, Jujutsu treats the working copy itself as a commit instead of having an “index” like Git.
 Git really *only* lets you break apart a set of changes with the index, using `git add --patch`.
 Jujutsu instead has a `split` command, which launches a diff editor and lets you select what you want to incorporate—rather like `git add --patch` does.
 As with all of its commands, though, `jj split` works exactly the same way on *any* commit; the working copy commit gets it “for free”.

 Philosophically, I really like this.
 Practically, it is a slightly bumpier experience for me than the Git approach at the moment.
 Recall that I do not use `git add --patch` directly.
 Instead, I always stage changes into the Git index using a graphical tool like [Fork][fork].
 That workflow is slightly nicer than editing a diff—at least, as Jujutsu does it today.
 In Fork (and similar tools), you start with *no* changes and add what you want to the change set you want.
 By contrast, `jj split` launches a diff view with *all* the changes from a given commit present: splitting the commit involves *removing* changes from the right side of the diff so that it has only the changes you want to be present in the first of two new commits; whatever is *not* present in the final version of the right side when you close your diff editor ends up in the second commit.

 If this sounds a little complicated, that is because *it is*.
 There are two big downsides to this approach, philosophically elegant though it is.
 First, I find it comes with more cognitive load.
 It requires thinking in terms of negation rather than addition, and the “second commit” becomes less and less visible over time as you remove it from the first commit.
 Second, it requires you to repeat the operation when breaking up something into more than two commits.
 I semi-regularly take a single bucket of changes on disk and chunk it up into *many* more than just 2 commits, though!
 That significantly multiplies the cognitive overhead.

-Now, since I started working with jj, the team has switched the default view for working with these kinds of diffs to a three-pane view in [Meld][meld], which allegedly makes it somewhat better.
+Now, since I started working with jj, the team has switched the default view for working with these kinds of diffs to using `scm-diff-editor`, a <abbr title="textual user interface">TUI</abbr> which has a first-class notion of this kind of workflow.[^meld] That initially (and still as of the version included with `jj` v0.11.0, the latest as of this writing) had a bug in it which meant that any new file was *always* included (though that should be fixed in the next release), which meant `jj split` was a bit annoying to work with when adding new files.

+[^meld]: They also enabled support for a three-pane view in [Meld][meld], which allegedly makes it somewhat better.
 However, Meld is pretty janky on macOS (as [GTK][gtk] apps basically always are), and it has a *terrible* startup time for reasons that are unclear at this point, which means this was not a great experience in the first place… and Meld [crashes on launch][meld-crash] on the current version of macOS.

 [meld]: https://meld.app
 [gtk]: https://www.gtk.org